Louise Elisabeth Coldenhoff: Study and later career

 Following her deployment, Coldenhoff and her colleagues were sent to the United States to study at the WAVES.
-Together with her study at the reserve, she took English and management courses.
+Together with her studies at the reserve, she took English and management courses.
 After finishing her studies, she returned to Indonesia, where she was appointed as the first commander of the Education Center of the Navy Women's Corps.

 During the state visit of Queen Juliana to Indonesia in 1971, Coldenhoff was appointed as the adjutant to the Queen.

 Department of Transportation

 On 27 November 1972, Coldenhoff was appointed head of the personnel section of the Directorate General of Sea Transport.
 Her main task dealt with the transfer of employees in the directorate.
 She described her job as "living between angels and devils".